-An experienced case coordinator can have a confidential conversation with you about what has happened and provide you with support and advice on your options.
-This may include counselling or referral to specialised support services, or – if you want to - PWSS may assist you to make a report to the police, or they can commence an independent review.
+An experienced case coordinator will have a confidential conversation with you about what has happened and provide you with support and advice on your options.
+This may include counselling or referral to specialised support services.
+With your consent, the PWSS may assist you to make a report to the police, or can commence an independent review.

 You can contact the PWSS by phoning 1800 PH PWSS (1800 747 977), by SMS to 0487 112 755, or by email to support@PWSS.gov.au